 Drawing from his background in literature and journalism, he guided participants in transforming field interviews and observations into compelling, human-centered stories.

-The Voices from the Sea project is supported by the U.S. Embassy in the Philippines in partnership with the Marine Environment and Resources Foundation, Inc. (MERF Inc.), and implemented by the University of the Philippines Marine Science Institute (UP MSI) Microbial Oceanography Laboratory.
+The Voices from the Sea project is supported by the US Embassy in the Philippines in partnership with the Marine Environment and Resources Foundation, Inc. (MERF Inc.), and implemented by the University of the Philippines Marine Science Institute (UP MSI) Microbial Oceanography Laboratory.